griffing52/PaperPlane/notes/Griffin.md

 # What I did if you're unsure

+## Modularize OCR with temporary mockup

+I was thinking about the implementation hiding principle and figured it wouldn't be a bad thing to both modularize the image processor as well as allow for other implementations in the future (or even as I continue developing this in case we run into issues with Textract).

+## Initialize script helpers for TA

+Getting ready for when our TA is going to have to try to run this!
+Hopefully these shell scripts (and ps1 script potentially if on windows if I end up adding that part too) will make it easier to get everything up and running, installing all dependencies and other configuration steps!

 ## Merge branch 'main' into GriffinNessa-OCR

 Integrate nextjs switch.
 I cannot get it to run properly on my windows machine.
 I get this strange error: